scalatra/scalatra-website/guides/routes-and-actions.md

 ## Route order

 The first matching route is invoked.
-Routes are matched from the bottom up.
+Routes are matched from the *bottom up*.

-<span class="label label-warning">Watch out!</span> _This is the opposite of Sinatra._
+<span class="label label-warning"><i class="icon-warning-sign icon-white"></i> Watch out!</span> This is the opposite of Sinatra.
 Route definitions are executed as part of a Scala constructor; by matching from the bottom up, routes can be overridden in child classes.